EECA-NZ/-AZ-MDP-FUNC-ARCGIS-HARVESTER/arcgis_harvester/readme.md

 ## How it works

 The function uses a `TimerTrigger` to run at a set schedule.
-This is defined by a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) that specifies the timing for function execution.
+This is defined by a [NCrontab expression](https://github.com/atifaziz/NCrontab) that specifies the timing for function execution.

-For example, a cron expression like `0 0 7 * * Monday` means: "Run this function at 7 AM every Monday".
+For example, a cron expression like `0 0 7 * * *` means: "Run this function at 7 AM everyday".
+You can test your NCrontab exoression [here](https://ncrontab.swimburger.net/).

 ## Set Up and Execution